Current as of July 2015 | Download print version (in PDF)

 Peruvian law also expressly prohibits a foundation's administrators and their relatives (up to the fourth degree) from entering into contracts with their foundation without the express authorization of the Foundation Oversight Council.

-The tribunal is an administrative arm (of second instance) of Peru's Public Registry.
+The Registration Tribunal is an administrative arm (of second instance) of Peru's Public Registry.
 Organizations seeking legal personality register with one of several different registries (for associations, foundations, and committees).

 Before Decreto Legislativo No. 1120, if the SUNAT verified the non-fulfillment of the income tax requisites, then the SUNAT presumed, without proof of the contrary, that all the income received by the NPO was subject to the income tax for the taxable years not prescribed.
 From the enforcement of Decreto Legislativo No. 1120, if the SUNAT verified the non-fulfillment of the requisites, then the income tax would be applied only related to the taxable year.